Project Resource Management: The Ultimate Guide

 The Project Manager Vs Resource Manager

 Resource management is sometimes undertaken by the specialized role of a resource manager.
 However, in smaller agencies, you’ll more frequently see project managers handling this as part of their responsibilities.
-This means collaborating closely with team and department leads, as well as clients, in order to ensure that resources are aligned with project requirements.
+This means collaborating closely with team and department leads, as well as clients, in order to ensure that resources are aligned with project requirements (check out more managerial roles examples).

 In a larger agency or enterprise, the role of a project and resource management might be separate.
 Here, the project manager will concentrate on achieving specific project goals within a set timeframe, while the resource manager will focus on resource allocation and utilization across multiple projects.
 Resource management requires a strategic mindset for adapting to shifting priorities and resource availability while ensuring effectiveness.